rajeshksv/AlfredExtensions/MessageToFriend/README.md

 * Search not just contacts, but also buddies whom you already messaged but not present in address book

 ### Note
 First time, building indexes will take time.
-From next time, it will be instant
+From next time, it will be instant.

 ### Special Note
 Inspired from my fav extension - IM by NolanChan.
 But for some reason, he abondoned it.
 Tried to tinker a bit, but then realized its easier to rewrite.
 Hence this extension.
 Expect many many bugs to appear ;)

 ### Release Notes
+#### Third Version - 0.3.2 (ALPHA)
+* Copy contact information, instead of just sending the message.
+* SMS fails for some contacts (which doesn't have country code).
+Fixed the bug by automatically adding country code for such contacts(country code is taken fro user).
+This will eliminate some duplicate contacts as well.
+* Sms mightnot be going to users whose contact number in addressbook doesn't start with country Code

 #### Third Version - 0.3.1 (ALPHA)
 * Small bug fixes.
 * Duplicate Contacts appearing bug Fix - To some extent, duplicate contacts are merged and shown as one